-A wine decanter is a glass bottle that has the purpose of exposing wine to oxygen and enhance its flavors.
-Besides, it helps separate the sediment that a mine might contain, so it doesn’t harm the drinking experience.
+A wine decanter is a glass bottle that has the purpose of exposing the wine to oxygen and enhancing its flavors.
+Besides, it helps separate the sediment that wine might contain from the liquid, so it does not harm the drinking experience.

 So if you care about what your wine tastes like, you should think about getting a decanter.
 And if you want to learn how a decanter works, simply keep reading.

 Decanting is a term that originates from chemistry.
 It describes the process of pouring a liquid from one container into another while leaving solid parts behind.
 In the context of wine, the solids are called sediment.
 These small particles typically are remains of grape solids, such as seeds, stems, or skins.
 By pouring the wine into a decanter and leaving the sediment in the bottle, you filter it.

 Additionally, you aerate the wine.
 Or in other words, you get the wine in touch with oxygen that helps it to “open up”.
 That allows the wine to release all of its aromas and show its full complexity.

 Sometimes wine lovers even double-decant their wines to maximize the effect.

 You can definitely enjoy wine without decanting it, and most wine lovers do so.
 But using a decanter can improve your wine experience so you enjoy it even more.

 Red wines do get better with age.
 But they also tend to gather more sediment during the aging process.
 Sediment consists of small grape parts that winemakers do not filter out before bottling the wine.
 They might also come from ingredients they add during the winemaking process.
 As the wine ages, the solids slowly begin to separate from the liquid.